YuriTBarros/YuriTBarros/README.md

 <h1 align="center"> Hello, I'm Yuri Tolêdo de Barros  👋</h1>

-<h3 align="center">I'm a Mechanical Engineering Student who loves Data Science and the way that it can be implemented to generate value.</h3>
+<h3 align="center">I'm a Mechanical Engineering Student who loves Data Science and the way it's can be implemented to generate value.</h3>

 ---